 Sealant placement is critical in providing the best, watertight joint.
-The preferred practice is to place precast joint sealants where the concrete touches the tightest.
+Best practice is to place sealant where the concrete touches tightest; it is also preferred to fill the annular space.
 Precast joint sealants require placement in or near the annular space.
+See figure 1.